shambhavicodes/Loong/rl/README.md

 pip install mamba-ssm
 ```

 This is for evaluation.
-The training is slow because hybrid models lack features such as data packing in training and batch generation with left-padding tokens for different problems.
+The training is slow because hybrid models lack features such as batch generation with left-padding tokens for different problems using attention masks.
 We are working on supporting those features.

+If you want to train hybrid models using RL, you must install the hybrid mamba which support data packing.
+See [this](../HYBRID_PACK.md)

 Download datasets